5 Chinese Herbs That May Help In Treating Hair Loss

 How long do Chinese herbs take to work?

-Although frequent and consistent use of Chinese herbs for a long time is preferable to get the best results.
+Consistent and long-term use of Chinese herbs for hair growth is preferable to get the best results.
 Anecdotal evidence suggests that Chinese herbs can treat certain chronic cases like alopecia areata if used consistently.

 Is Chinese herbal medicine good?